ellisonleao/dotfiles/CONTENTS.md

 # On installing this project you will get

 - Homebrew
-- Vim (with Lua support)
+- NeoVim
 - imagemagick
 - nginx
 - wget
-- ack
 - hub
 - httpie
 - ffmpeg
 - postgresql
 - mongodb
-- Python 2 and 3
+- Python 2 and 3 (using pyenv)
 - Homebrew Services
 - Node.js
 - ssh-copy-id
-- speedtest cli
+- speedtest-cli
 - ansiweather
 - weechat
+- youtube-dl

 # And the following applications

 - Google Chrome
-- Google Drive
+- Google Backup and Sync
 - Firefox
 - iTerm2 Nighly
 - VLC Nightly